- Generally, women need less protein than men.

 A number of studies suggest that replacing high-fat meats with more heart-healthy proteins like fish, beans, poultry, nuts, and low-fat dairy might help prevent heart disease.
 The nutrients in these forms of protein can help lower cholesterol and blood pressure and help you maintain a healthy weight.
 By choosing these proteins over high-fat meat options, you can reduce your risk of heart attack and stroke, the Cleveland Clinic reports.

-A recent study in the journal Circulation found that high red meat intake increases your risk for coronary heart disease.
+A recent study in the journal Circulation found that high levels of red meat intake increase your risk for coronary heart disease.
 You can reduce that risk by shifting to alternative protein sources.
 Eating more fish and nuts was associated with significantly lower risk.
 One serving per day of nuts was associated with a 30 percent lower risk of heart disease than one serving per day of red meat.
-One daily serving of fish had a 24 percent lower risk.
-Poultry and low-fat dairy also were associated with lower risk, at 19 percent and 13 percent, respectively.
+One daily serving of fish had a 24 percent lower risk, while poultry and low-fat dairy also were associated with lower risk, at 19 percent and 13 percent, respectively.

 But what specific types of these heart-healthy proteins should you eat and how much do you need?

-The Cleveland Clinic identifies fish among its top protein picks to help prevent cardiovascular disease.
-Adults are recommended to eat one (three- to six-ounce) fillet or one (three-ounce) can of fish each week.
-The following are considered “power foods” to decrease your risk of heart disease.
+Fish is one of the top protein picks to help prevent cardiovascular disease.
+You should eat one 3- to 6-ounce fillet or one 3-ounce can of fish each week.
+Some of the best types of fish to eat, which will decrease your risk of heart disease, include:

 Whether the salmon you eat is wild, fresh, or canned pink, it’s a smart choice for your heart.
-Like tuna, salmon contains omega-3s, as well as phosphorous, potassium, selenium, and vitamins B6, B12, and D. For healthy preparation, the Cleveland Clinic recommends broiling salmon for 10 minutes for each inch of thickness.
+Like tuna, salmon contains omega-3s, as well as phosphorous, potassium, selenium, and vitamins B-6, B-12, and D. Wild salmon is higher in nutrients and omega-3 fatty acids, making that the ideal choice over farm raised salmon.
+For healthy preparation, try broiling salmon for 10 minutes for each inch of thickness.

-The Harvard School of Public Health notes that while a six-ounce broiled porterhouse steak provides 40 grams of complete protein, it also delivers about 38 grams of fat—14 of them saturated.
-The same amount of salmon provides 34 grams of protein and only 18 grams of fat—only four of which are saturated.
+The Harvard School of Public Health notes that while a 6-ounce broiled porterhouse steak provides 40 grams of complete protein, it also delivers about 38 grams of fat — 14 of them saturated.
+The same amount of salmon provides 34 grams of protein and only 18 grams of fat — only 4 of which are saturated.

 Nuts and Legumes

 Legumes such as beans, peas, and lentils are another excellent option.
 They contain no cholesterol and significantly less fat than meat.
-Harvard School of Public Health notes that a cup of cooked lentils delivers 18 grams of protein—and less than one gram of fat.
+The Harvard School of Public Health notes that a cup of cooked lentils delivers 18 grams of protein, and less than 1 gram of fat.

-In addition to nuts and beans, the Cleveland Clinic highlights natural peanut butter as a heart-healthy choice.
-They recommend eating between two to four tablespoons of natural peanut butter per week.
+In addition to nuts and beans, natural peanut and other nut butters are heart-healthy choices.
+Eat between 2 to 4 tablespoons of natural, unsweetened nut butter per week.

 The Mayo Clinic lists poultry, such as chicken or turkey, as a top low-fat protein source.
-Research has shown that poultry is associated with an almost 20 percent lower risk of cardiovascular disease than red meat.
+Once serving of poultry is associated with a 19 percent lower risk of cardiovascular disease than one serving of red meat per day.

 Take care to choose options that are truly lower fat.
 For example, choose skinless chicken breasts over fried chicken patties.
 Trim away any visible fat and remove the skin when you prepare poultry dishes.

-The Centers for Disease Control and Prevention (CDC) suggests choosing the lower fat versions of the following high-fat items:
+The Centers for Disease Control and Prevention (CDC) suggest choosing the lower-fat versions of the following high-fat items:

 - sour cream